About Us

 The Interfaith Shelter Network (ISN) coordinates with faith-based communities, nonprofits, and social service agencies in order to serve San Diego’s unhoused and those at-risk of becoming homeless.
 As a part of the county's Continuum of Care, ISN offers programs to address the needs of situationally homeless individuals and families.

 Homelessness has long been a pervasive problem in San Diego.
-Multiple factors cause more than 10,000 individuals face homelessness each year, according to the 2023 San Diego County “Point in Time Count."
+Multiple factors cause more than 10,000 individuals to face homelessness each year.
+According to the 2024 San Diego County “Point in Time Count" those experiencing homelessness rose by 18%.

-Since 1986, ISN has consistently engaged the community in a successful collaboration that responds to the needs of the unhoused community.
-We provide trauma-informed and client-centered services that effectively address barriers to self-sufficiency and permanent housing.
+Since 1986, ISN has consistently engaged the community in a successful collaboration that responds to the needs of the unhoused.
+With our partners and volunteers, we provide trauma-informed and client-centered services that effectively address barriers to self-sufficiency and permanent housing.

 Key to Success